Process-Informed Forecasting of Complex Thermal Dynamics in Pharmaceutical Manufacturing: Results and Discussion

-Our investigation involves benchmarking seven families of deep learning models and their PIF variants across three levels of complexity: approximately 15,000, 30,000, 45,000 and 115,000 parameters.
-The detailed results, presented in Table \ref{tab:dl_models_15k}, Table \ref{tab:dl_models_30k}, Table \ref{tab:dl_models_45k} and Table \ref{tab:dl_models_115k}, provide insights regarding the interaction between model capability, architecture, and PI integration.
-First, as the model size increases, the process-informed integration becomes more accurate.
-At the 15,000 parameter scale, different data-driven models (e.g. cKAN, KAN, MLP) have the lowest RMSE.
-However, as the parameter count grows to 30,000, 45,000 and 115,000 parameters, PIF models outperform their data-driven counterparts in terms of accuracy.
-At 115,000 parameters, a PI variant is the top performer in almost every model family.
-Thus, the process-informed prior is a strong regularizer, preventing the higher capacity models from overfitting to the noise in the training data and guiding them towards more generalizable solutions.
 Moreover, while no single PIF strategy is universally superior across all architectures, the fixed-weight strategy (fixed) is often effective (e.g. for LEM and cKAN at 45,000 parameters).
-However, this strategy requires high computational cost due to the extensive hyperparameter search required by Optuna.
+However, this strategy incurs high computational cost due to Optuna's extensive hyperparameter search.
 For complex models like KAN and LEM, this results in training times that are orders of magnitude longer than their data-driven counterparts.
-On the other hand, the uncertainty-based (uncertainty) and residual-based attention (RBA) methods are competitive and faster compared to the pure data-driven models.
-This makes them highly attractive candidates for real-world applications.
+On the other hand, the uncertainty-based (uncertainty) and residual-based attention (RBA) methods are competitive and faster than the pure data-driven models.
+This makes them highly attractive candidates for real-world applications such as scalable deployments, dynamic environments, or rapid adaptation to new manufacturing recipes.
 The uncertainty-based models frequently rank among the best performers (e.g., for RNN and LSTM), offering a scalable approach to PIF methodology.
+While uncertainty-weighted models perform competitively on the first dataset, they exhibit reduced robustness to the second dataset compared to fixed-weight integration, see \ref{app3}.
 Figure \ref{fig:30kpred} provides a qualitative view of these performance differences for the top-performing models at the $\sim30,000$ parameter scale.
 While most models accurately track the stable phases, the zoom-in section reveals distinctions during the rapid temperature ramps.
-Architectures like cKAN and KAN demonstrate a strong ability to capture these sharp transients, closely following the ground truth.
+Architectures such as cKAN and KAN demonstrate strong ability to capture these sharp transients, closely following the ground truth.
 In contrast, the Transformer model fails to reach the peak temperature, visually confirming the limitations suggested by its higher Gradient Error metrics.